radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 * Implementations MUST allow the configuration of a trust anchor (i.e. a list of trusted Certificate Authorities (CAs){{!RFC5280}}) for new TLS sessions.
 This list SHOULD be application specific and not use a global system trust store.
 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.
-* Implementations SHOULD indicate their trust anchors when opening or accpeting TLS sessions.
+* Implementations SHOULD indicate their trust anchors when opening or accepting TLS sessions.
   See {{!RFC5246}}, Section 7.4.4 and {{!RFC6066}}, Section 6 for TLS 1.2 and {{!RFC8446}}, Section 4.2.4 for TLS 1.3.
 * When the configured trust base changes (e.g., removal of a CA from the trust anchor; issuance of a new CRL for a given CA), implementations SHOULD reassess all connected peer's continued validity of the certificate path.
 Note that TLS 1.3 no longer supports renegotiation to fulfill this requirement. [^may-should-trustbase]{:jf}